 The library also offers databases just for kids that are great for homework help!
 A database is a collection of information that's organized so that you can easily find what you want.
 You can look up anything: dinosaurs, ballet, baseball, Abraham Lincoln, the Dominican Republic, Jupiter, cooking...you name a subject and a database can help you find out about it!

-- Britannica Public Library Edition for Kids
+- Britannica Library for Children

-Finally, here are a few websites that offer free homework help - there are many more, but these are some of our favorites:
+Finally, here are a few websites that offer free homework help—there are many more, but these are some of our favorites:

 - Ask Dr. Math is a searchable archive of Q&A from the National Council of Teachers of Mathematics